What is Gray code?

-We recommend reading the Binary Number System before you start reading this tutorial.
-The Gray code is a special type of binary code that is unweighted (the digits that make up the code does not have an assigned weight).
+We recommend reading the Binary Number System tutorial before you start reading this tutorial.
+The Gray code is named for Bell Labs researcher Frank Gray, who described it in 1947.
+This code is a special type of binary code that is unweighted (the digits that make up the code does not have an assigned weight).

-Its characteristic is that between a combination of digits and the next, whether upstream or downstream, there is only a difference of one digit.
+The code main characteristic is that between one combination of digits (0, 1) and the next one, whether upstream or downstream, there is only a difference of one digit.
 So it is also called Progressive Code.
 This progression also occurs between the last and the first combination.
-That is why it is also called Cyclic code. (see table)
+That is why it is also called Cyclic code. (see the table)

 – When a binary number passes from: